This guide explains how the Cookie Matching Service enables you to

 value, which would fail when the Cookie Matching Service tried to decode it,

 overall request is a higher-level error that takes precedence.
-Thereforegoogle_hm
+Therefore

 available in bid requests (although old data is still sent).